e-muzi/biosensor-analysis-platform/README.md

 ### Test Kit Preparation

 1. Ensure your biosensor test kit has the correct layout:
-   - Four pesticide test areas arranged horizontally
+   - Five pesticide test areas arranged horizontally
-   - Each test area has a vertical calibration strip on the left
+   - Two calibration strips on the left side and three on the right side
-   - Calibration strips contain 5 segments with known concentrations (top to bottom: lowest to highest)
+   - Calibration strips contain 5 segments with known concentrations (0, 0.3, 1, 3, 10 µM from top to bottom)

 ### Analysis Process